Muffaletta sandwich (sometimes also spelled as muffUletta vs. muffAleta) – a classic sandwich with Italian roots originating from New Orleans.

-First time I’ve ever heard of muffaletta sandwich was last year, when I was skiing in Colorado, and a friend of mine started raving about this wonderful sandwich she had the day before at a restaurant at the top of a mountain.
-The next day the word “muffaletta” would not get out of my head (and vocabulary) so we skied to that restaurant and bought ourselves 2 muffaletta sandwiches.
-I still remember biting into a crunchy marinated olive mix and thin slices of ham, salami, and provolone cheese – all of that goodness wrapped up in a freshly baked Italian-style bread which soaked in the olive oil and other flavors from marinated olives, enjoying every bite, wishing this sandwich never ended… It was THE ultimate deliciousness at 11,000 feet, and a highlight of my skiing season.
+First time I’ve ever heard of muffaletta sandwich was last year, when a friend of mine started raving about this wonderful sandwich she had the day before at a restaurant nearby.
+The next day the word “muffaletta” would not get out of my head (and vocabulary) so we went to that restaurant and bought ourselves 2 muffaletta sandwiches.
+I still remember biting into a crunchy marinated olive mix and thin slices of ham, salami, and provolone cheese – all of that goodness wrapped up in a freshly baked Italian-style bread which soaked in the olive oil and other flavors from marinated olives, enjoying every bite, wishing this sandwich never ended… It was THE ultimate deliciousness!

 So what is a muffaletta sandwich (sometimes also spelled as muffUletta vs. muffAleta)?
 It turns out it’s a classic sandwich with Italian roots originating from New Orleans.
 Muffuletta is actually a name for a special type of Sicilian bread used specifically to make this sandwich.
 You can also use a single loaf of Italian-style bread or foccacia bread – enough to serve 4-6 people, depending on your appetites.
 For a shortcut, I even used sandwich buns, sandwich ciabatta bread in particular goes exceptionally well.

 What really makes this sandwich is the olive mix.
 I usually go to the olive bar at a grocery store and buy an assortment of different types of olives (black, green, and any other type you can find), pickled small peppers, and pickled vegetables, such as carrots, cauliflower, celery.
 Just like what you can see on this photo: